 1. This is the Non-Technical Summary of the Integrated Appraisal Report documenting the process of Sustainability Appraisal (SA) incorporating Strategic Environmental Assessment (SEA), Habitats Regulations Assessment (HRA), Health Impact Assessment (HIA), and Equality Impact Assessment (EqIA) within an Integrated Appraisal for the Telford and Wrekin Local Plan.
-This summary is an integral part of the Integrated Appraisal Report that accompanies the Publication Version of the Telford and Wrekin Local Plan for consultation in February 2016.
+This summary is an integral part of the Integrated Appraisal Report that accompanies the Telford and Wrekin Local Plan on Submission to the Secretary of State for independent examination in June 2016.
 It provides an outline of the IA process and findings, including how the IA has influenced the development of the plan, and in accordance with the requirements of the National Planning Policy Framework, the European SEA Directive and UK guidance on SA / SEA.